 The ‘Arab Spring’ reached Syria in March 2011 but has been resisted by President Assad’s regime ever since.
 Protests have been met with a brutal response from the country’s security forces, and civilian populations have been attacked with heavy weaponry.
 Most noticeably in the Baba Amr district of Homs.

-Stories are emerging of children being detained, tortured by, and even used as human shields by the security forces/ It is estimated that almost 1,000 children have been killed in the conflict so far.
+Stories emerged of children being detained, tortured by, and even used as human shields by the security forces.
+In August 2013 chemical weapons were allegedly used against civilians.

 What we're doing